 How to get to Ireland’s Ancient East?

-Ancient East Ireland is best reached by arriving into Dublin Airport by plane.
-Or you can arrive into Ireland via ferry, arriving into either Dublin Port or Dun Laoghaire, or Rosslare Harbour in County Wexford.
+Ancient East Ireland is best reached by arriving at Dublin Airport by plane.
+Or you can arrive in Ireland via ferry, arriving at either Dublin Port or Dun Laoghaire, or Rosslare Harbour in County Wexford.